Former police officer shot and killed neighbor as he raised hands in air, woman testifies

 “Prather was moving backward with his hands up in the air,” Caron told the judge.

 Hetle fired blast after blast until Prather slumped to the ground on Hetle’s driveway, Caron testified.
-The harrowing scene that left Prather dead was the culmination of a bitter dispute between neighbors that began with quotidian fights over garbage and dog poop, but spiraled out of control.
+The harrowing scene that left Prather dead was the culmination of a bitter dispute between neighbors that began with quotidian fights over garbage and dog poop but spiraled out of control.

 An ex-officer fought with his neighbor over trash and dog poop.
 It ended with an alleged ‘execution.’